artefactual/deploy-pub/playbooks/archivematica/README.md

            -v
         ```

-6. The ansible playbook `singlenode.yml` specified in the Vagrantfile will provision using qa branches of archivematica.
-To provision using the stable 1.5.x/0.8.x branches, replace "vars-singlenode-qa.yml" with "vars-singlenode-1.5.yml" in `singlenode.yml`.
+6. The ansible playbook `singlenode.yml` specified in the Vagrantfile will provision using stable branches of archivematica.
+To provision using the qa 1.x/0.x branches, replace "vars-singlenode-1.6.yml" with "vars-singlenode-qa.yml" in `singlenode.yml`.
 You can also modify create a custom vars file and pass it instead (to modify role variables to deploy custom branches, etc.)

 For more archivematica development information, see: https://wiki.archivematica.org/Getting_started